William Contreras Player Props: Brewers vs. Dodgers

 William Contreras At The Plate

-- Contreras leads Milwaukee with an OBP of .373 this season while batting .289 with 13 walks and 12 runs scored.

-- Among qualified hitters in MLB, he ranks 41st in batting average, 39th in on-base percentage, and 85th in slugging.

-- Contreras has picked up a hit in 21 of 27 games this year, with multiple hits five times.
+- Contreras has picked up a hit in 21 of 28 games this season, with multiple hits five times.

-- In 27 games played this season, he has homered in two of them.
+- In 28 games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.